rory-bedford/antelop-docs/docs/source/ui/behaviour.rst

 Behaviour
 ---------
-Antelope provides a comprehensive database structure to store all behavioural data associated with your experiments.
+Antelop provides a comprehensive database structure to store all behavioural data associated with your experiments.
 This includes videos of the session, tracking data processed by DeepLabCut, a variety of recorded digital and analog events, as well as a description of your behaviour rig including its geometry.

 There are a lot of components involved in making our behavioural schema work.
 This is because, unlike electrophysiology or calcium imaging data, the behavioural data you want to record and store can vary considerably from experiment to experiment.
 We have therefore put considerable effort into designing a schema that can accomodate a wide range of setups, while including all the necessary data in a clear and usable format.

 .. image:: ../images/behaviour.png
-    :alt: Antelope electrophysiology schema
+    :alt: Antelop electrophysiology schema

 Before we begin using the behavioural schema, there are a few overarching points that need to be discussed.
-First of all, due to the wide variability in data acquisition systems, we enforce that data can only be imported into Antelope from a single file type: `NWB <https://www.nwb.org/>`_.
+First of all, due to the wide variability in data acquisition systems, we enforce that data can only be imported into Antelop from a single file type: `NWB <https://www.nwb.org/>`_.
 NWB is a fantastic project, and its creators have already put a lot of work into creating a very flexible yet structured file type.
 There exist many tools to convert data from common acquisition systems to NWB, and guides on how to write your own conversion scripts if your data acquisition methods are more custom.
 We would strongly recommend that you make use of this fantastic tool anyway.

 It is worth discussing the different data types that we support and the schema in detail.
 First of all, any given session takes place in a given recording rig, which we call the 'World'.
 Any given session can contain one or more animals, which are referred to as a 'Self'.
 All Objects in the World must be predefined features of the behavioural rig (which includes a description of any animals which will be in the rig).
 Objects can be just an element of the rig, such as an LED, or they could belong to an animal in the rig, such as a head sensor or a bodypart we want to track, in which case it would reference Self.
 Separately from Objects in the rig, there are also Videos of the rig.
 We allow for multiple cameras recording the same rig during the same session.